-24. There were instances of pupils wetting the bed at was part of.
+24. There were instances of pupils wetting the bed at sectors.
+It was something that I was part of.
 I don't really know why it happened.
 The staff were fairly supportive.
 They didn't humiliate you or punish you for it.
 It was just a fact of life and they did their best to sort it out.
 Back then it was thought that bed wetting could be dietary, or an allergy.